 MCE, as part of its proposal, requested to use approximately \$11 million in unspent funding to scale the Peak FLEXmarket program to deliver increased load reduction and grid benefits during the summer of 2022 and 2023.
 MCE also proposes to implement this change in concert with their other FLEXmarket programs.
-In reply comments on the proposed decision, MCE also suggests it be authorized to align the rules of its existing programs with the Market Access program discussed above.

-This approach is largely the model for the larger Market Access program approved in this decision.
+This approach is largely the model for the larger Market Access Program approved in this decision.
 As mentioned above, this type of program is very low risk to ratepayers, because it requires measurement of actual energy savings using NMEC methods, payments are based on performance, and program spending is limited by total system benefit achieved.
-So far, the MCE version appears to have been performing well, as evidenced by its budget oversubscription as of May 2021, exceeding MCE's initial enrollment forecasts.5 Many parties, including MCE, Recurve, and PG&E also support the program and/or the program concept in comments in this proceeding.
+So far, the MCE version appears to have been performing well, as evidenced by its budget oversubscription as of May 2021, exceeding MCE's initial enrollment forecasts.
+Many parties, including MCE, Recurve, and PG&E also support the program and/or the program concept in comments in this proceeding.
 The program structure is already operating and does not need additional time to scale up.
 MCE also can utilize unspent funds without the need to increase collections from ratepayers.
 For all of these reasons, we see no reason why MCE should not be authorized to augment their program and this decision approves this portion of the MCE proposal.
-MCE is also authorized to align the rules for its programs with the Market Access program adopted herein.
 MCE will be required to report the increased load reduction and grid benefits as a result of this additional funding authorization separately to the Commission according to the reporting requirements to be developed by Commission staff for summer reliability purposes.